-Beta Alanine Demystified: Dosages, Benefits, and Side Effects
+Beta Alanine Explained: Dosage, Benefits and Side Effects

 What is Beta Alanine?

 Beta alanine is a non-essential amino acid that combines with histidine in muscle cells to form carnosine.
-Carnosine acts as a buffer, helping to stabilise pH levels in the muscle during high-intensity exercise.
-When lactic acid builds up and muscle pH drops, fatigue quickly follows.
-By raising carnosine levels, beta alanine helps delay this process and extends performance capacity.
+Carnosine acts as a buffer that helps stabilise muscle pH during intense exercise.

 Increasing Carnosine Levels